angelocia93/E-commerce_Customer_Segmentation_and_Revenue_Analysis/Notebook/README.md

 The process includes:

-Data cleaning and preprocessing
+The process starts with data cleaning and preprocessing to ensure consistency and reliability.
-Merging multiple datasets into a unified table
+Multiple datasets are then merged into a unified table, creating a solid foundation for further analysis.
-Feature engineering (revenue, time-based metrics)
-RFM customer analysis
+From this base, additional features are engineered, including revenue-related and time-based metrics.
-Customer segmentation using RFM and K-Means
+The workflow also includes an RFM analysis to evaluate customer behavior, followed by segmentation using both RFM scores and K-Means clustering.
-Creation of aggregated datasets
+Finally, the data is aggregated into structured datasets, ready to be used in Power BI.

 Outputs: